ionutneagos/.net-template/README.md

 * Exceptions
 * Domain services

  <em>These is what I defined in the Domain layer.
-You can be more or less strict, depending on our needs. </em>
+You can be more or less strict, depending by needs. </em>

  The entities defined in the Domain layer are going to capture the information that is important for describing the problem domain.